vmware-automation/solutions/JBoss-7/StandAlone/README.txt

-This example demonstrates creating a service which deploys a JBoss 7 standalone intance followed by a sample petcare application deployed to it.
+This demonstrates creating a standalone JBoss 7 service.
-To add the JBoss 7 Application Server to vFabric Application Director follow the steps below.

 !!
 IMPORTANT POINT REGARDING PROPERTIES !!
 When dealing with setting up properties in this demo take care to notice the Property Type.